 DBAG is a defendant in several putative class action complaints filed in the U.S. District Court for the Southern District of New York alleging violations of antitrust law.
 On May 8, 2016, direct market participants filed class actions relating to SSA bond trading; DBAG has reached an agreement to settle the actions by direct market participants in SSA bonds for the amount of \$48.5 million, which is pending court approval.
 In February 2019, alleged indirect market participants filed a class action relating to SSA bond trading, which is in its early stages.
-In March 2018, alleged market participants filed a class action relating to Mexican government bond trading, which is in early stages and for which a motion to dismiss is pending with the court.
-In February 2019, alleged market participants filed class actions relating to US Agency bond trading, which were consolidated under a single case heading in April 2019; the Bank has reached a preliminary agreement to settle the action, which is subject to agreement on all other settlement terms, and the settlement agreement is subject to further documentation and approval of the court.
+In March 2018, alleged market participants filed a class action relating to Mexican government bond trading.
+In October 2019, the court granted defendants' motion to dismiss plaintiffs' consolidated amended complaint without prejudice.
+In December 2019, Plaintiffs filed a Second Amended Complaint, which remains pending.
+In February 2019, alleged market participants filed class actions relating to US Agency bond trading, which were consolidated under a single case heading in April 2019.
+On September 3, 2019, the court denied a motion to dismiss the complaint.
+The Bank has reached an agreement to settle the class action for the amount of US \$15 million, which amount was already fully reflected in existing litigation reserves and no additional provision was taken for this settlement amount.
+The court granted preliminary approval over the settlement on October 29, 2019, supported by an opinion dated November 8, 2019, and the court has scheduled a final Fairness Hearing for February 28, 2020.
+As of December 16, 2019, all other defendants also reached settlements with the class action plaintiffs, which if approved by the court will result in a total of US\$ 386.5 million paid to the settlement class.
+A separate action was filed in the US District Court for the Middle District of Louisiana on September 23, 2019, which was dismissed with prejudice as to DB by stipulation on October 30, 2019.